noamross/gams-in-r-course/README.md

 </p>
 Welcome!
 This is the source repository for **Generalized Additive Models in R: A Free Interactive Course**, hosted at: <https://noamross.github.io/gams-in-r-course>.

-This course is based on material developed collaboratively over teaching workshops with <a href='http://converged.yt/'>David Miller</a>, <a href='https://www.fromthebottomoftheheap.net/'>Gavin L. Simpson</a>, <a href='https://ericpedersen3.wixsite.com/research'>Eric J. Pedersen</a>.
+This course is based on material developed collaboratively over years of teaching workshops with <a href='http://converged.yt/'>David Miller</a>, <a href='https://www.fromthebottomoftheheap.net/'>Gavin L. Simpson</a>, <a href='https://ericpedersen3.wixsite.com/research'>Eric J. Pedersen</a>.

 More resources for learning about and using GAMs can be found [here](https://github.com/noamross/gam-resources).